-How to Choose a Domain Name
+How To Choose A Domain Name

 Unknown to the SEO professional, the site had been used to spam on behalf of adult affiliate sites.

-So Cutts said he would take care of it and the penalty was subsequently lifted.
+Cutts said he would take care of it, and the penalty was subsequently lifted.

-Recently in 2019, a person popped up on one of Google’s Webmaster Hangout Videos with symptoms curiously similar.
+Recently in 2019, a person popped up on one of Google’s Webmaster Hangout Videos with curiously similar symptoms.

 The site had indeed been used in a spammy way years earlier.